 The investigator that does the same thing day in and day out is typically very confident in what he does and knows the laws and the right locations to get information legally.

 What does this mean to the investigation business owner looking to hire someone?

-What this means is that being licensed as a private investigator does not mean the individual is good at what they say they can do.
+What this means is being licensed as a private investigator does not mean the individual is good at what they say they can do.
 Just because they managed to be licensed doesn’t mean they have the common sense or the skills to do the job correctly.

 I have worked with many “investigators” that have no business doing the job of an investigator.

 I run into plenty of investigators that throw around numbers of how long they have been doing surveillance and when I see their skills you would think they have no idea what they are doing.
 Then I consider them a liability to an investigation and all the work they do is subject to being questioned.